nuxeo/FunkLoad/README.txt

   - debug mode
   - check performance of a single page (or set of pages) inside a test
   - green/red color mode
+  - select or exclude tests cases using a regex
+  - can launch normal unit test
+  - can launch doctest from a plain text file or embedded in python docstring

 * Turn a functional test into a load test: just by invoking the bench runner you can identify scalability and performance problems.